t-mullen/video-stream-merger/README.md

 Get the MediaStreamDestination node that is used by the merger.

+### `merger.addMediaElement(id, mediaElement, opts)`

+A convenience function to merge a HTML5 MediaElement instead of a MediaStream.

+`id` is a string used to remove of update the index of the stream later.

+`mediaElement` is a **playing** HTML5 Audio or Video element.

+`opts` are identical to the opts for `addStream`.

+Streams from MediaElements can be removed via `merger.removeStream(id)`.

 ## Hot-Swapping Streams

 This library makes it easy to change streams in a WebRTC connection without needing to renegotiate.